af/votesplit2011/README.md

 ```

 The [topojson CLI reference](https://github.com/mbostock/topojson/wiki/Command-Line-Reference)
-has more tips that can likely improve the output further.
+has more tips that can likely reduce the filesize further.

 ## Running locally

 ```
 npm install
-npm run watch
+npm start
 ```

 And then visit `localhost:8080` in your browser.